top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 #### Image Transformer node
-This node transforms the raw image with the parameters from the Anti Instagram node.
+This node transforms the raw image with the parameters from the Anti-Instagram node.
 ##### Topics
 | Published topics  | Explanation | Latency |
 | :------------: | :------------: |  :------------: |